 When you notice this relaxed breathing, pull your pelvic floor up and in as you exhale.
-Continue focus on your breathing until you are able to coordinate exhalation with contracting your pelvic floor.
+Continue focus on your breath until you can coordinate exhalation with contracting your pelvic floor.
 Make sure you are not tightening your abdomen, where you are touching.
-If you notice that you are tightening your abdomen, go back to focusing on your peaceful breathing.
+If you notice that you are tightening your stomach, go back to focusing on your peaceful breathing.

 How can I tell that my Kegels are working?

-There are a number of ways to check to make sure your Kegel exercises are working.
+There are some ways to check to make sure your Kegel exercises are working.
 Perform a Kegel exercise during intercourse and get feedback from your sex partner regarding your vaginal tone during the contraction of the pelvic floor.
 You can also take a warm bath, and put your fingers inside your vaginal opening.
-Practice a Kegel exercise and see if you are able to feel a tightening around your fingers.
+Practice a Kegel exercise and see if you can feel a tightening around your fingers.

 There are other exercises that you can do to strengthen your pelvic floor by engaging the largest muscles in the body.
 Moves like tabletops and squats activate the pelvic floor muscles in the process.

 - Stand upright with your feet somewhat wider than shoulder-width apart and toes pointed out.
-If you are able to use proper form, consider using a barbell.
+If you can use proper form, consider using a barbell.
 It should rest behind your neck on your trapezius muscles.

 - Bend your knees and push your hips back as if you’re going to sit in a chair.
 Tuck your chin and keep your spine neutral.